Battle of Rabaul (1942): Battle

 As the Australian ground troops took up positions along the western shore of Blanche Bay where they prepared to meet the landing, the remaining RAAF elements, consisting of two Wirraways and one Hudson, were withdrawn to Lae.
-Once the aircraft had departed with a number of wounded, the Australians destroyed the airfield.
-The bombing continued around Rabaul on 22 January, and early that morning a Japanese force of between 3,000 and 4,000 troops landed just off New Ireland and waded ashore in deep water filled with dangerous mud pools.
+RAAF Townsville command ordered 24 Squadron repeatedly to bomb Japanese ships with whatever aircraft available, though this order had come after the squadron was reduced to two Wirraways, one too damaged and one lacking bomb pylons, and one Hudson.
+The Hudson was wrought out of its camouflaged position and launched with a light payload near the dusk of January 21st bound to bomb the concentrated enemy fleet near Kavieng, but returned as darkness settled too soon.
+At this turn, the remaining Hudson, with a somewhat malfunctioning engine, was used to evacuate severely wounded RAAF personnel to Australia, and it departed at 0300 January 22 for Port Moresby, where it refuel before heading to Australia, in violation of Townsville's orders.
+Once this aircraft departed, the RAAF personnel set to demolishing Vunakanau's base infrastructure, including the runways and ammunition.
+At 1600 hours on the same day, Lark force engineers conducted what was described as a 'botched demolition' of nearly two thousand aerial bombs, all at once, that had been unloaded from the transport Herstein earlier, the explosion was massive and leveled buildings at a radius of a quarter mile, and caused extensive damage as far as half a mile, the hurried demolition also killed numerous natives who were caught in the open.
+The bombing continued around Rabaul on 22 January, with a targeted carrier strike destroying most of the coastal batteries and killing or wounding twenty Australian artillerists as well as destroying more infrastructure, though accurate dive bombing attempts failed to destroy the two anti-aircraft guns that were lodged on a slope overlooking Vunakanau, one of Kaga's Type 0 fighters piloted by FPO 2nd Class Isao Hiraishi was fatally damaged by a bullet to the fuel tank and crashed near the sea due to fuel starvation, making the only combat loss of that day's raid, though two of the attacking Type 99 carrier dive bombers become operation losses as they later made a crash landing near their carriers.
+At 230 hours that morning a Japanese force of between 3,000 and 4,000 troops landed at 3 locations just off New Ireland and waded ashore in deep water filled with dangerous mud pools.
 The 2/1st Independent Company had been dispersed around the island, and the Japanese took the main town of Kavieng without opposition; after a sharp fight around the airfield the commandos fell back towards the Sook River.
 That night, the invasion fleet approached Rabaul, and before dawn on 23 January, the South Seas Force entered Simpson Harbour and a force of around 5,000 troops, mainly from the 144th Infantry Regiment, commanded by Colonel Masao Kusunose, began to land on New Britain.